arself217/getting-and-cleaning/README.md

 run_analysis.R contains the R code to perfrom the analysis.

-The 5th step of the assignment is run_tidy.R This contains the code to complete the 5th analysis step.
+The 5th step of the assignment is in the run_analysis.R file and the output is tidyset_2.txt.